-Some people were just born with stage presence and excellent public speaking skills.
-And others, well, weren’t naturally born with it.
+Some people are just born with stage presence and excellent public speaking skills.
+And others, well, aren’t naturally born with it.
 If you consider yourself one of the latter, chances are you find it difficult to give a presentation in front of many people.
 But these days, presentations are a staple in the business world.

 When you’re a business owner, you will have to deliver a presentation in front of an audience or prospective investors at some point.
 Even if you are not a naturally gifted speaker, there’s no need to panic.
 Here are our top five tips to deliver winning presentations.

 1. Know your audience well

 Our first tip sounds very basic, but it is crucial to know who you’re presenting your materials to.
 If your audience comprises of beginners, then it goes without saying that you shouldn’t prepare advanced-level materials.
 If you happen to know the names of people in your audience, do some quick research on LinkedIn or Facebook.
 You’ll gain some insight into their backgrounds and interests.
 Then you can create a more personalized presentation based on your findings.

 What is the purpose of your presentation?
 Sometimes presentations are given simply to share knowledge and experiences.
 However, it’s more likely you want your audience to take action.
 But they won’t do what you want them to do just because you tell them to do so.
 Nor are spreadsheets of data enough to compel an audience.
 Connect with your audience emotionally to inspire them and change their behaviour.
 Telling captivating stories moves an audience more than any other speech technique.
 Take note that the more personal and authentic your stories are, the more powerful the reaction you’ll receive.